VitaliyBelyaev/WishApp/README.md

 Wishes and labels stored in SQLite database through SQLDelight.
 Data persists after reinstall and switching to another device by Android backup mechanism.

-Fully written with Jetpack Compose.
+Fully written with Jetpack Compose with Material You(Material 3) theming and dynamic colors support for Android 12 and higher.

 Tech stack:
 - Jetpack Compose
+- Material You
 - MVVM (Android ViewModel)
 - Jetpack Navigation for Compose
 - Hilt